-Certain kinds of checks are next-day availability items, meaning your bank cannot place a hold on the check, and must make funds available on the day after you deposit it.
-Treasury checks, other kinds of government checks, U.S. postal money orders, travelers checks, cashier's checks, certified checks and teller checks are next-day items, but only if deposited into an account that belongs to the check payee.
+Certain types of checks are next-day availability items, meaning your bank cannot place a hold on check deposits and must make funds available on the day after you deposit it.
+Treasury checks, other kinds of government checks, U.S. postal money orders, travelers checks, cashier's checks, certified checks and teller checks have next-day funds availability, but only if deposited into an account that belongs to the check payee.
 Additionally, if you deposit a check drawn from another account held by your bank into your account, then your bank cannot hold that check if the check writer made it payable to you.

-When you deposit a check that exceeds $5,000 your bank can place a hold that lasts for seven business days on the portion of the check that exceeds $5,000.
-The remaining funds are subject to the case-by-case hold.
-On a new account, defined as one that has been opened for less than 30 days, banks can place nine-day holds on the entire check, barring the first $100, which becomes available on the next business day.
+When you deposit a check that exceeds $5,000, your bank can place a hold that lasts for seven business days on the portion of the check that exceeds $5,000.
+The remaining funds are subject to the case-by-case hold, depending on the specific account agreement.
+On a new account, defined as one that has been opened for less than 30 days, banks can place a nine-day hold on the entire check, barring the first $100, which becomes available on the next business day.

 If you're expecting a large deposit, you can speed up the clearance process by asking the payer to send the funds as a wire transfer or as a money order or cashier's check.

 During emergency situations, like after an earthquake or during a war, no limits apply to hold times, as long as the bank can justify placing a hold.
 Such holds are often applied when a bank loses electricity or access to the computer network.
 Regulation CC only applies to checking accounts, and although most banks use the same hold times for savings and money markets, in theory, there are no limits on the hold times that banks can place on checks deposited into those accounts.